 Roads & Accommodations in Autumn

-Some roads close as early as mid October.
+Some roads close as early as mid-October.
 By the first week of November, most Yellowstone roads close for the winter season.

-The weather in Yellowstone during autumn months is very unpredictable and can vary a lot from one day to another.
-You can expect temperatures anywhere between 20 and 65 °F (-6 to 18 °C) – huge difference, isn’t it!
+The weather in Yellowstone during the autumn months is very unpredictable and can vary a lot from one day to another.
+You can expect temperatures anywhere between 20 and 65 °F (-6 to 18 °C) – a huge difference, isn’t it!
 Also, as the days get shorter, it gets colder even quicker when the sun goes down.

 Wildlife in Autumn

 As the weather cools down, many animals return to the valleys in the fall.
 Autumn is, therefore, a good time to see wildlife in Yellowstone.